 Water is life and without it you can die of dehydration in a couple of days.
-Learn how to disinfect contaminated water to make it drinkable.
+Learn how to disinfect contaminated water to make it good to drink.

-Food is of low priority, but it is nice to have some food in the belly for psychological reasons.
-Mangle, tangle, strangle or dangle game for food.
+Food is of relative low priority, but it is nice to have some food in the belly for psychological reasons. mangle, tangle, strangle or dangle game for food.

 It can be frustrating to see rescuers and yet being unable to attract their attention.
 Learn some signalling methods to effect rescue.

 The art and science of navigation will enable you to effect self-rescue.
 Learn to read the terrain and find your own way to safety.

 A small cut can turn nasty very quickly in the wilderness.
 Learn how to manage minor injuries to prevent it from getting worse.